-Shannon’s approach to both art making and dance education is holistic, taking into account the physical, psychological, cognitive, and social needs of each dancer and working to empower them to become healthy, motivated, and engaged individuals in addition to strong technicians, powerful performers, skilled researchers, risk-taking artists, and articulate advocates.
+Shannon’s approach to choreography and dance education is holistic, taking into account the physical, psychological, cognitive, and social needs of each dancer and working to empower them to become healthy, motivated, and engaged individuals in addition to strong technicians, powerful performers, skilled researchers, risk-taking artists, and articulate advocates.

 Shannon holds an MFA in dance from the University of Maryland, College Park, and a BA in Dance, Magna Cum Laude, from Desales University in Center Valley, PA.
-As a freelance dancer, she has worked with Vada Dance Collective, EDP dance project, Annex Dance, Tzevta Kassobova, Terra Firma Dance Theatre, and Repertory Dance Theatre (PA), and Movement Source Dance Company.
+As a freelance dancer, she has worked with Vada Dance Collective, EDP dance project, Annex Dance, Tzevta Kassobova, Terra Firma Dance Theatre, Repertory Dance Theatre (PA), and Movement Source Dance Company.
 She has collaborated with musicians and composers, including Alexandra T Bryant, Tomek Regulski, Geoff Sheil, Jonathan Cain, rogue collective, and The Radical Sound.
-Her choreography has been seen at Dance Place (Washington, DC), The Atlas INTERSECTIONS Festival (Washington, DC), Philadelphia FringeArts Festival, Touchstone Theatre (Bethlehem, PA), Baltimore Theatre Project, and the Clarice Smith Performing Arts Center (College Park, MD), and The Phoenix Art Museum, and Tempe Center for the Arts, as well as local studios, churches, and community centers.
+Her choreography has been seen at Dance Place (Washington, DC), The Atlas INTERSECTIONS Festival (Washington, DC), Philadelphia FringeArts Festival, Touchstone Theatre (Bethlehem, PA), Baltimore Theatre Project, the Clarice Smith Performing Arts Center (College Park, MD), and The Phoenix Art Museum, and Tempe Center for the Arts, as well as local studios, churches, and community centers.
 Her writing has been published by the National Dance Education Organization, in the U.S. Department of Education Arts in Education newsletter, and in Dance Education in Practice and Journal of Dance Education.
 She is active as a guest teacher, choreographer, and adjudicator for universities and studios.